NhatVodka/NhatVodka/README.md

 - 👋 Hi, I’m @NhatVodka
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning JS and in the future it will be ReactJS and more ...
+- 🌱 I’m currently learning ReactJS and more ...
 - 💞️ I’m looking to collaborate on something new
 - 📫 How to reach me bnhat617@gmail.com